ktitimbo/ktitimbo.github.io/content/post/le_scienze/index.md

 ---
 title: Quantum properties of vibrations in crystals
-subtitle: Quantum properties of vibrations in crystals
+subtitle: Università di Trieste:

 # Summary for listings and search engines
-summary: Quantum properties of vibrations in crystalso time.
+summary: Università di Trieste uantum properties of vibrations in crystals.

 # Link this post with a project
 projects: []